 The M.A. program and the Education Specialist (Ed.
 S.) program in Education Leadership, Management and Policy program are ideal for working professionals who wish to pursue the following specialty areas in educational administration: School Superintendent, School Principal, Supervisor, Director, Special Educational Leader, Charter School Leader, Bi-Lingual Education Leader, and Catholic School Leader.
-This accelerated, 39-credit, blended program is offered through a cost-effective and convenient schedule providing weekend on-campus and online course offerings.
+This accelerated, 39-credit, blended/hybrid program is offered through a cost-effective and convenient schedule providing weekend on-campus and online course offerings.

-Students complete 18-credit hours through on-campus courses; 15 credits via online courses (one per semester); and six credits of administrative internship.
-On-campus classes meet only two weekends per semester (Fall, Spring and Summer) on Friday evenings, Saturdays and Sunday mornings.
+The M.A. program and the EStudents complete 18-credit hours through on-campus courses (one per semester); 15 credits via online courses; and six credits of administrative internship.
+On-campus classes meet only two weekends per semester (Fall, Spring and Summer) on Friday evenings, Saturday morning and afternoon, and Sunday mornings.
 The curriculum reflects a powerful blend of theory and practical application and courses are offered at a discount of 40% off the traditional graduate tuition.

 Evening and Weekend Administrative Contact Number for more information: (862) 216-8592